 Now that you know about the most popular diamond shapes, you can choose the perfect one for your next adornment.
 Whether it’s a prized possession like an engagement ring or a sentimental gift like a pair of earrings, the shape of the stone will complete the piece perfectly.

-After you decide on the right shape, it’s time to decide on the right stone.
+After you decide on the best diamond shape for you, it’s time to decide on the right stone.
 There are a plethora of affordable stone options on the market today.
 No longer are mined diamonds necessary or practical.
 If you’re looking for jewelry that has the same chemical composition as a mined diamond, then a lab grown diamond may be the best option for you.
 They cost around 30-50% less than a mined diamond, but are identical in every single way.
 You may also want to consider a diamond simulant, such as the Nexus Diamond™ alternative.
 With an engagement ring from Diamond Nexus, you can get an Ideal Cut stone for up to 80% less than a mined diamond.
 Whichever stone you choose, now that you know which shape you’re looking for, you can be confident that your adornment will turn out perfectly!

 *Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulant that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.